Danysan1/tablut-ai/Readme.txt

-Per utilizzare il giocatore Tablut del team Tuichu eseguire:
+To use the Tuichu team player run:

 ./tuichu

-Lo script accetta i parametri standard
+The script accepts the 3 standard parameters.